 Finding the Event Venue

-The venue is certainly part of the fun in hosting a farm-to-table fundraising event.
+The venue is certainly part of the fun of hosting a farm-to-table fundraising event.
 If there is a farm that participates as a vendor for farm-to-table restaurants, consider inquiring if they have space to host a dinner or tasting event.
 This may be an outdoor space that requires tents or a barn that they rent out for special events.
 This is the best idea!

 Seeking Farm to Table Fundraising Event Sponsors